A community of ambassadors and friends within the company who aim to address social mobility issues at the intersection of business and education.

 A local Teach First Meet-Up - a space to connect with your local Teach First community, for support and collaboration in and around Leeds.

 LGBTed is a network of LGBT+ teachers and leaders, helping teachers to be authentic in schools, colleges and universities and working to increase LGBT+ visibility in our education system.
 Teach First is proudly partnering with them to support their work.

-They are a national network but now have local hubs as well, some of which are led by Teach First ambassadors.
+They are national, but now have local hubs - some of which are led by Teach First ambassadors.
 Look out for their mentoring programmes, annual conferences and Pride events.
-Sign up to be the first to hear about their activities, follow them on Twitter or check out their website.

 MFL London Network brings language teachers together to discuss the challenges and opportunities of language teaching in post-Brexit Britain, and to share best practice.
 Their reach on Twitter has seen them secure sponsorship from Amazon, the British Council and HarperCollins.